3 Reasons You Are Vulnerable and Probably Need Identity Theft Insurance

 Hackers can easily exploit the personal data that is on social media websites to imitate you and steal your identity.
 Most people forget to log out of an active Facebook session, and are not aware that you can set up notifications to receive login alerts.A few basic pieces of information like your birth date, address, and place of work may be enough for criminals to apply for a credit card or gain access to your bank account.
-If this happens to you and you don’t have identity theft insurance, you may be liable for charges that thieves rack up in your name.
+If your Facebook has been hacked and you don’t have identity theft insurance, you may be liable for charges that thieves rack up in your name.
 Click here to read more about how to protect your identity on social media.

 2) Vulnerabilities in your email account

 Another vulnerable part of our digital lives is our email accounts.
-It may surprise you to know how many people have had their Gmail account hacked.
+It may surprise you to know how many people have had their Gmail account hacked or have ended up with a Yahoo hacked account.
 While this may not seem like a big deal, you should consider how much information you have in your email account.
 Run LogDog’sInbox Detective to find out what valuable information is just sitting in your inbox.

 One way to protect yourself is to use at least 3 different email addresses.
 Use the first one to receive emails from important sites, such as PayPal and Amazon; use the second one to receive emails from unimportant sites and apps; and use the third one (from a different email provider, such as Outlook) to receive your password-reset emails in case the first one (e.g. Gmail) is hacked.You can learn more about protecting your Gmail account from being hacked here.